sudicas/telegram_parser/README.md

 # telegram_parser
-Aplication for parser information from a telegram channel
+Programm for parser information from a telegram channel.